dev-mariana/tests-mocha/README.md

    Access the directory of project and install the dependencies `npm install`.

+3. Instale o Mocha globalmente com `npm i -g mocha`.
+   You must install Mocha globally with `npm i -g mocha`.

-3. Use `node test.js` para rodar o teste no terminal.
+4. Use `mocha` para rodar o teste no terminal.

-   Use `node test.js` to run the test on the terminal.
+   Use `mocha` to run the test on the terminal.